modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/RegisterApplicationClient.md

    ![RegisterApplicationC06](../images/customerHosted/registerapplicationC06.png)

-   * There is no need to Grant admin consent for the Client as the user will give consent the first time they use CreateTeam.
+   * There is no need to grant admin consent for the Client as the user will give consent the first time they use CreateTeam.

 ## CreateTeam ARM Deployment